Pakistan Travel Advice

-Throughout Pakistan there is a high threat of terrorist activities as well as kidnapping and religiously motivated violence.
+Throughout Pakistan there is a high threat of terrorist activities, as well as kidnapping and religious-motivated violence.
 Western nationals in particular should remain on high alert and take appropriate security precautions as they are often the target for attack.

 Four military personnel and two civilians were killed on the 5th of April 2017 in a suicide bomb attack in Pakistani city of Lahore.
 The Pakistan Taliban were quick to claim responsability for this attack in a telephone call to CNN.
 That attack came at a time when Pakistan is carrying out a national census, the first such census in 20 years.

 On the 13th of February 2017, an explosion near the Punjab provincial assembly in the Pakistani city of Lahore, killed at least 13 people.
 It is most likely the Pakistani Taliban are behind this attack.